 The Army is the only service where individuals must enlist first, before attending Officer Candidate School (OCS).
+That is right, if you are going to be an officer, you will attend Basic Combat Training (BCT) alongside enlisted recruits.

 Under the Army's Enlistment Program 9D, applicants enlist with a guarantee of attending OCS, after completion of enlisted basic training.
 The program is spelled out in the Army Recruiting Regulation, Army Regulation 601-210, paragraph 9-10.